Selected Correspondence Vineeto

 Now, that there is a third alternative, who would want to get lost in a delusion of insane dimensions where one can have the delights of the actual world instead of mad imaginations, where one can have the ease of being with fellow human beings instead of having to satisfy crazy worshippers and needy disciples, where one can live in this world-as-it-is with people-as-they-are in perfect peace and harmony instead of being driven to convince everyone of one’s particular version of deluded divinity.

 But, it is your life and your peace-on-earth that is the issue of your investigation.
 I have given you a few reasons why I decided for Actual Freedom and against Enlightenment and Divine Love, but you will have to find out for yourself.
 And as well as a clear-eyed look at your own experiences and observations you have close to a million words already written about actual freedom to assist your exploration.
-Check out the new page on the ‘Altered State of Consciousness aka Enlightenment’ that is on our web-site in the library.
+Check out the new page on the ‘Altered State of Consciousness aka Enlightenment’ that will be on our web-site in a few days.
 I am interested of what you find out.

 I will write about my present stuckness when I get out of it.